Reksio

-Reksio is a Polish animated children's adventure-comedy television series created by Polish director Lechosław Marszałek.
+Reksio is a Polish animated children's adventure-comedy theatrical and later television series created by Polish director Lechosław Marszałek.
 Its 65 episodes were designed and produced from 1967 to 1990 in a Polish animated films studio, more specifically in Studio Filmów Rysunkowych (situated in the city of Bielsko-Biała) which also created Bolek and Lolek (there are even cameo appearances of Bolek and Lolek in Reksio).
 (Note: For example, there is an episode of Reksio in which the two cartoons overlap, in the sense that Reksio is watching Bolek and Lolek on TV along with his owner, a blonde Polish kid, and one of his dog friends.)
 (Note: At the end of the episode of Bolek and Lolek "Morska wyprawa" at 9:33, when Bolek, Lolek and the sailor are watching TV, they watch a clip where Reksio in a boar suit scares Bolek, then Tola scares Reksio the same way as Reksio did to Bolek.)
 (Note: In episode 50 of the main series, there is yet another Bolek and Lolek reference which is represented by a book titled with the names of the two characters that Reksio has in his little dog house.)

 All episodes describe the adventures of a friendly and courageous piebald terrier dog named Reksio along with his human owners (a middle class Polish family throughout most of the main series) and his animal friends, mostly living in the same courtyard as him, namely hens, cats, or other dogs (and their owners as well).
 Along with Lolek and Bolek, Reksio has achieved cult status in Poland.
 Additionally, there is even a crisps brand named after him in Poland.
 Furthermore, a series of educational, adventure, and puzzle video games for children were also created by Aidem Media from Gdańsk which are based on and star Reksio.

 These educational video games were distributed even outside Poland, to other Central European and Eastern European countries (even to Russia) during the early to mid 2000s.
 In Romania, for example, they were distributed in educational gaming magazines for children by Erc Press.
 There was an additional second wave of video games developed by Aidem Media throughout the late 2000s and even early 2010s.

 In the U.S., it was aired on Disney Channel in 1990 to 1997.